odp-aws-smn/documentation_wrf_det_en/source/Region.md

-# Plotting a variable over a specified region:
+# Plotting a variable over a specified region

 Here we show the mean relative humidity field over a user-defined region.